ros2/ros2_documentation/source/How-To-Guides/Releasing/Releasing-a-Package.rst

    A third party package that doesn't follow the packaging guidelines of ament and doesn't contain a ``package.xml``.

-Once you successfully follow the instructions, your package should be released into the ROS ecosystem on the next synchronization!
+Once you successfully follow the instructions, your package will be released into the ROS ecosystem on the next synchronization!